awsdocs/amazon-aurora-user-guide/doc_source/USER_LogAccess.MySQL.LogFileSize.md

 ## Aurora MySQL slow query and general logs<a name="USER_LogAccess.MySQL.Generallog"></a>

 The Aurora MySQL slow query log and the general log can be written to a file or a database table by setting parameters in your DB parameter group\.
-For information about creating and modifying a DB parameter group, see [Working with DB parameter groups and DB cluster parameter groups](USER_WorkingWithParamGroups.md)\.
+For information about creating and modifying a DB parameter group, see [Working with parameter groups](USER_WorkingWithParamGroups.md)\.
 You must set these parameters before you can view the slow query log or general log in the Amazon RDS console or by using the Amazon RDS API, Amazon RDS CLI, or AWS SDKs\.

 You can control Aurora MySQL logging by using the parameters in this list:
 + `slow_query_log`: To create the slow query log, set to 1\.
 The default is 0\.